ccuqme/swarofi-updater/README.md

 Swarofi (Sericea/Sway, Waybar, Rofi) Updater is a GUI Updater & Waybar Applet for Fedora Sericea.

 This repository contains a shell script and a Waybar applet specifically designed for Fedora Sericea to notify of updates and to update Flatpak and RPM-OSTree packages.
 The script uses Rofi to create windows for user interaction.
-Modifications be required to make it work on other RPM-OSTRee based distributions.
+Modifications might be required to make it work on other OSTRee based distributions, and is definitely required for non-OSTRee based ones.

 ## Demo